Ezra Koenig

 Ezra Michael Koenig (/ˌkeɪnɪɡ/ KAY-nig; born April 8, 1984) is an American musician, record producer, and radio personality.
 He is the lead vocalist, guitarist, and primary songwriter of indie rock band Vampire Weekend.
 Additionally, Koenig is the creator of the Netflix animated comedy series Neo Yokio and also hosts the Apple Music radio talk show Time Crisis with Ezra Koenig.
 Time Crisis is airing its tenth season, as of 2024.

-Koenig's accolades include two Grammy Awards from five nominations; with Vampire Weekend, he won Best Alternative Music Album in 2013 and 2019.
-He was also nominated for Album of the Year in 2016 for his production work on Beyoncé's album Lemonade (2016).
+Koenig has won two Grammy Awards, both for Best Alternative Music Album (in 2014 and 2020).
+He has four further nominations, including two for Album of the Year: in 2017 for his production work on Beyoncé's album Lemonade and in 2020 for the Vampire Weekend album Father of the Bride.

 Early life

 Koenig was born in New York City and is the son of Bobby Bass, a psychotherapist, and Robin Koenig, a set dresser on film and TV productions.
 He is Jewish, and his family emigrated to the U.S. from Romania and Hungary.
 His parents lived on the Upper West Side of Manhattan before moving to Glen Ridge, New Jersey shortly after their son's birth.
-As a young teenager, Ezra attended Buck's Rock Camp, a Montessori-style performing and creative arts camp in Connecticut.
+As a young teenager, Koenig attended Buck's Rock Camp, a Montessori-style performing and creative arts camp in Connecticut.
 He graduated from Glen Ridge High School.
 Koenig has a younger sister, Emma Koenig (born 1988), who is the author of the books FUCK!
 I'm in my twenties and Moan, and has written for television and magazines.
-Ezra began writing music around the age of ten, and his first song ever was titled "Bad Birthday Party".
+Koenig began writing music around the age of ten, and his first song ever was titled "Bad Birthday Party".

 While attending Columbia University, he ran a blog called Internet Vibes about fashion, existentialism, personal identity, and modern culture.
 After graduating, he taught English through Teach for America at Junior High School 258 in Brooklyn.
 Students recalled Koenig bringing his guitar with him to class, despite trying to hide it and his music career.
 He was described as a laid-back teacher who successfully made bonds with his students.
 In fall 2007, a deal with XL Recordings cut short Koenig's teaching career.

 During his schooling and college years, he was involved in numerous musical projects with Wes Miles, a childhood friend and now current frontman of Ra Ra Riot.
 Koenig and Miles formed an experimental band, The Sophisticuffs, which was described as "wildly inventive musical work".
-In 2004, Koenig formed the hip hop group L'Homme Run, which was notable for the comedic track "Pizza Party", with Andrew Kalaidjian and fellow Vampire Weekend band member Chris Tomson, played saxophone for the indie rock band Dirty Projectors and worked as an intern for The Walkmen.
+In 2004, Koenig formed the hip hop group L'Homme Run, which was notable for the comedic track "Pizza Party", with fellow Vampire Weekend band member Chris Tomson; during this time, he also played saxophone for the indie rock band Dirty Projectors, and worked as an intern for The Walkmen.